fespinoza/LinkedIdeas/README.md

 - cancelling a concept creation by pressing "ESCAPE" key
 - disable edit mode by pressing "ESCAPE" key

-#### Room for Improvement
+#### A worlf of ideas

-- who holds the reference to the data, canvas or document
+- improve who holds the reference to the data, canvas or document
-- app indicator of not saved
+- add app indicator of not saved
 - dismiss construction arrow on click
 - no concept creation on link mode
 - construction line not on same worker